mathieu-aubin/video-dl/README.md

 -q:	Quiet mode: useful for crontab jobs, automatically enables -a.

--a:	Automatic/Andrea mode: automatically download the video in the maximum quality using Andrea's server.
+-a:	Automatic/Andrea mode: automatically download the video in the maximum quality.

 -f:	Reads URL(s) from specified text file(s).